 - Vodafone voicemail used to be deactivated using standard GSM commands (often provided as Settings by phones), which could be reapplied if they switched it back on by mistake.
 In 2022 they changed their system so these codes are ignored and you'll need to call 1210 to turn off voicemail.

 - A Lebara SIM in 2020 actually came without voicemail being activated, which makes a nice change

-- When I deactivated voicemail on Three, their network ignored the GSM commands: I had to call the helpline and hold for the best part of an hour, then speak with an operator who tried to persuade me to leave it switched on.
+- When I deactivated voicemail on Three, their network ignored the GSM commands: I had to call the helpline and hold for nearly an hour, then speak with an operator who tried to persuade me to leave it switched on.

 - Extra charge for SMS delivery confirmation?

-- SMS delivery is not guaranteed, and if you're messaging someone who might have forgotten to tell you they've left the country (e.g. international students), or whose safety you're concerned about, then it can be useful to know if your message was delivered to a phone (meaning at least the service is still connected and the phone still has power).
-But some networks charge extra for requesting delivery confirmation---which can accumulate if you sent a lot of texts with that bit still switched on.
+- SMS delivery is not guaranteed, and if you're messaging someone who might have forgotten to tell you they've left the country (e.g. international students), or whose safety you're concerned about, then it can be useful to know if your message was delivered to a phone (meaning at least the service is still connected and the phone still has power---although I have seen some cases of networks sending misleading delivery acknowledgements for cancelled numbers).
+Some networks charge extra for requesting delivery confirmation---which can accumulate if you sent a lot of texts with that bit still switched on.